People's Consultative Assembly: 1963 General Session

 The second General Session was held in Bandung from 15 May to 22 May 1963.
 It was at this General Session that Sukarno was elected 'President for Life' through Resolution No. III/MPRS/1963, which was a violation of Article 7 of the Constitution.
-The resolution was supported by the armed forces deputies to the Assembly, while it dealt a serious blow to the increasing influence of the Communist Party of Indonesia and its representatives, who hoped for a pro-communist, democratically elected president as Soekarno's successor.
+The resolution was supported by the armed forces deputies to the Assembly, while it dealt a serious blow to the increasing influence of the Communist Party of Indonesia and its representatives, who hoped for a pro-communist, democratically elected president as Sukarno's successor.

 1965 General Session

 The MPRS held its third General Session in Bandung from 11 to 16 April 1965.
 This General Session further entrenched Sukarno's ideological approaches in the running of Indonesia.
 Many of Sukarno's Independence Day speeches were adopted as the guideline for policies in politics and economics.
 The MPRS also decided on the principals of Guided Democracy, which would involve consultations (Musyawarah) and consensus (Mufakat).